 How Will Collegedunia's NCERT Solutions Help You with The Last Lesson?

-Three question patterns drive over 75% of marks in this chapter.
-The Collegedunia solutions are written so that these patterns are internalised while you practise, rather than memorised after the fact.
+Three question patterns drive over 75% of marks in this chapter, and the Collegedunia solutions teach these patterns as you practise.

-• 2026-27 NCERT Alignment: Every answer matches the current Flamingo textbook page references and footnote glosses.
+• 2026-27 NCERT alignment: Every answer matches the current Flamingo textbook.

-• Marker-Style Answer Structure: Topic sentence first, two-line textual evidence next, theme tag last - the exact shape a Board examiner expects.
+• Marker-style structure: Topic sentence, then textual evidence, then theme tag, the shape a Board examiner expects.

-The solved example below shows the answer shape a CBSE marker expects for a typical 6-mark Talking-about-the-text question.
-The same structure transfers to every value-based question in the chapter.
+This solved example shows the answer shape a CBSE marker expects for a 6-mark Talking-about-the-text question.
+The same structure fits every value-based question in the chapter.

 Question (6 marks).
 "When a people are enslaved, as long as they hold fast to their language it is as if they had the key to their prison."
 Discuss this line with reference to The Last Lesson and one example from world history.

 Step 1 (1M), Context.
-M. Hamel says this line on the morning of the last French lesson in his Alsace village school, after the Berlin order has imposed German as the new medium of instruction following France's defeat in the Franco-Prussian War of 1870-71.
+M. Hamel says this on the morning of the last French lesson, after the Berlin order imposed German as the new medium of instruction following France's defeat in the Franco-Prussian War of 1870-71.

 Step 2 (1M), Surface meaning.
-A people who lose their political freedom can still hold on to their cultural identity through their language, which becomes the "key" that can unlock their "prison" of subjugation when conditions allow.
+A people who lose political freedom can still hold their cultural identity through language, the "key" that can unlock their "prison" of subjugation.

 Step 3 (2M), Deeper meaning with textual evidence.
 Daudet frames the mother tongue as a portable homeland.
-When Hauser brings his old primer "thumbed at the edges", when the village elders sit silently on the back benches, and when M. Hamel writes "Vive La France!" with all his might, language is the only piece of France that the occupier cannot confiscate.
-Language carries memory, identity, and the right to define oneself.
+Hauser's old primer, the silent village elders, and M. Hamel's chalked "Vive La France!" show that language is the one piece of France the occupier cannot confiscate.

 Step 4 (1M), Historical example.
-The Welsh Not in 19th-century Britain, where Welsh-speaking children were punished for using their mother tongue in school, is a parallel; so is the Irish suppression of Gaelic under English rule.
-In both cases, the eventual revival of the language preceded the political revival of the nation.
+The Welsh Not in 19th-century Britain, where children were punished for speaking Welsh in school, is a parallel; so is the suppression of Gaelic under English rule.

 Step 5 (1M), Indian extension.
-The Indian Constitution recognises 22 languages in the Eighth Schedule; Articles 29 and 30 guarantee linguistic and cultural minorities the right to conserve their language - a direct constitutional embodiment of M. Hamel's belief.
+The Indian Constitution recognises 22 languages in the Eighth Schedule, and Articles 29 and 30 protect a minority's right to conserve its language, echoing M. Hamel's belief.

-Note the explicit historical example in Step 4 and the Indian extension in Step 5.
-CBSE awards a full mark for an outside-the-text parallel and a further mark for an Indian-context reference, so writing each as a separate paragraph protects both marks.
+CBSE awards a mark for an outside-the-text parallel and another for an Indian-context reference, so write each as a separate paragraph.

 Top Five Most-Tested Concepts in Class 12 English Chapter 1

 1. Linguistic chauvinism vs mother-tongue patriotism.
 The German order is the chauvinism; M. Hamel's speech and Hauser's primer are the resistance.
-CBSE asks students to define both terms and to apply them to a real or hypothetical scenario.
+CBSE asks students to define and apply both terms.

 2. Franz's transformation.
-From the boy who plans to skip school to the boy who would "have given anything to be able to say" the participle rule.
-Track the shift through three textual markers: the bulletin-board crowd, the green-coat realisation, and the closing "School is dismissed".
+From the boy who plans to skip school to one who values his language.
+Track it through the bulletin-board crowd, the green-coat moment, and the closing "School is dismissed".

 3. M. Hamel as character.
-His Sunday clothes, frilled shirt, embroidered cap, iron ruler, and final inability to finish his sentence all show a man transforming from a stern village schoolmaster into a national symbol on his last day.
+His Sunday clothes, iron ruler, and choked final sentence show a stern schoolmaster becoming a national symbol on his last day.

 5. Setting and historical context.
-The Franco-Prussian War (1870-71), the cession of Alsace and Lorraine, the Berlin order, and Bismarck's role.
-CBSE assumes students know all four facts cold for the 1-mark MCQs.
+The Franco-Prussian War (1870-71), the cession of Alsace and Lorraine, and the Berlin order, tested in 1-mark MCQs.

-The table below tracks how The Last Lesson has been examined across the last six CBSE Class 12 English Core board papers.
-The mark distribution is remarkably stable.
+The table tracks how The Last Lesson has been examined across the last six CBSE board papers.
+The mark distribution is stable.

 YearMarks From This ChapterQuestion Type Asked